Police: Woman arrested in McDonald’s drive-thru after dragging officer with stolen truck in Worcester

 She was then taken to the hospital for evaluation.

-She is said to be facing a dozen charges including, failure to stop for police, operating to endanger, leaving the scene of an accident with personal injury, two counts of assault and battery by means of a dangerous weapon, and use of motor vehicle without authority.
+She is facing a dozen charges including, failure to stop for police, operating to endanger, leaving the scene of an accident with personal injury, two counts of assault and battery by means of a dangerous weapon, and use of motor vehicle without authority.

 The owner of Raymond James Restoration told 7NEWS that his employees were carrying materials into a job site when the truck was stolen.